mattloose/512array_Nanolights/README.md

 ![light box image](images/LightBox.jpg?raw=true "The Light Box")

 Currently only tested on a raspberry pi!
+Your PI and the minKNOW machine must be running on the same network and need at this time to have a very open network.

+Suggested use case is to run on your own local network - I often set up a shared network from the laptop running minKNOW.

 To build the hardware needed go to: https://www.adafruit.com/products/2345